rossleavitt/stock_analysis/Scrape_finra/finra_README.md

 **Scrape_finra motivation and usage**

+Note: this code was not used in the factor analysis but was used when I decided to do an extended analysis of EXC (Exelon Corporation) and PNW (Pinnacle West Capital Corporation).

 This code uses Selenium to scrape Morningstar's Finra tool which lists bond offering information.

 I wanted to be able to see how a particular company's liquidity and solvency risk has changed over time which is the reason why I created this program.
 The Coronavirus pandemic had made a mess of the debt markets in March and April and I was interested to see if companies were still having a hard time financing through debt or if they were back to normal levels.
 By accessing the Finra data I can see how a company's bond yields have changed over time for a certain bond offering.
 I can look for a short-term and long-term bond offering and get a pretty good idea of what the bond market thinks of the company.